 For all parameters, the data has been visually checked, looking for extremely and unusual low/high values and/or periods with constant values.
-Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing (in that case recorded wind speed is zero and wind direction is 360°) and/or unusual high values.
+Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing (in that case recorded wind speed is zero and wind direction is 360°) and/or unusual high values; precipitation data has been checked for delayed measurement due to the melting of solid precipitation.
 Where possible, cross-checking among the variation of different measured parameters (e.g., precipitation with relative humidity) was also performed to assure the consistency among the variations of different variables under the same conditions.